ansys/pyaedt-toolkits-antenna/doc/source/Antennas/antenna_wizard.rst

   :width: 800
   :alt: AEDT Generated Antenna

 Moving to Analysis Tab, user can click Analyze Project button.
-AEDT project will be saved, closed and solved.
+AEDT project is saved, closed and solved.
 At the end of the simulation, results are loaded in UI.

 .. image:: ../Resources/results.png